 The World Executive MBA with Cybersecurity

 “Every day, new news of cyber intrusions, exploits and attacks come to light.
-The nation’s most sensitive sectors, from defense to energy to finance, are often the targets.” –– Frank Cilluffo, director of GW’s Homeland Security Institute and co-director of the Cyber Center for National & Economic Security
+The nation’s most sensitive sectors, from defense to energy to finance, are often the targets.” –– Frank Cilluffo, Associate Vice President and Director of GW’s Center for Cyber and Homeland Security.

 Cyberspace is a brave new frontier.
 It is also a 21st century battlefield, where the threat spectrum includes corporate espionage, fraud, extortion, terrorism and warfare.
 Cybersecurity is one of the costliest budget allocations in the United States.